Colack/mdstfu/README.md

 [![Venmo](https://img.shields.io/badge/Venmo-Click_here!-blue?style=for-the-badge&logo=venmo&logoColor=white&color=ff4b5c)](https://venmo.com/u/colackbtw)

-`mdstfu` is a TypeScript utility for fetching, caching, and rendering Markdown from a specified URL.
+`mdstfu` is a TypeScript package for fetching, caching, and rendering Markdown from a specified URL.
 It uses the `marked` library to parse and render Markdown with support for customizable rendering options.

 ## Features